phpmyadmin/phpmyadmin/doc/config.rst

     are longer than 1000 characters.
 Also, if a query's length exceeds this limit, this query is not saved in the history.

-.. config:option:: $cfg['OBGzip']

-    :type: string/boolean
-    :default: ``'auto'``

-    Defines whether to use GZip output buffering for increased speed in :abbr:`HTTP (HyperText Transfer Protocol)` transfers.
-Set to true/false for enabling/disabling.
-When set to 'auto' (string), phpMyAdmin tries to enable output buffering and will automatically disable it if your browser has some problems with buffering.
-IE6 with a certain patch is known to cause data corruption when having enabled buffering.

 .. config:option:: $cfg['PersistentConnections']

     :type: boolean